 (b) Age-standardised gap is Indigenous age-standardised rate minus the non-Indigenous age-standardised rate.
 Age-standardised comparisons take into account the differences in the age structure between the Indigenous and non-Indigenous populations.
 The age-standardised gap cannot be used to calculate the non-Indigenous rate.
-Note that age-standardisation is not appropriate for the following measures and gaps calculated on crude rates have been presented for: low birthweight, housing, employment, education, motor vehicles, income, and children in households with daily smokers, child health checks, emergency department presentations, health workforce, expenditure and higher education data.
-The age-standardised gap is positive (+) when the Indigenous rate is higher than the non-Indigenous rate, and negative (-) when the Indigenous rate is lower than the non-Indigenous rate.
+Note that age-standardisation is not appropriate for the following measures and gaps calculated on crude rates have been presented for: low birthweight, life expectancy, housing, employment, education, motor vehicles, income, and children in households with daily smokers, child health checks, emergency department presentations, health workforce, expenditure and higher education data.
+Age-standardised gap is positive (+) when Indigenous rate is higher than non-Indigenous rate and negative (-) when Indigenous rate is lower than non-Indigenous rate.

-(c) Differences between Indigenous and non-Indigenous are not tested for statistical significance.
+(c) Differences between Indigenous and non-Indigenous were not tested for statistical significance.